 BROCHURE: Download conference brochure

-SESSIONS: Download a tentative list of session titles
+SESSIONS: Download a list of session titles and descriptions

 Dr. Keith Carver – speaking on May 30

 As the Executive Assistant for the President of the University of Tennessee System, Dr. Carver has a deep understanding of institutional planning, governmental relations, development, policy analysis and constituent work.
 He has served in a myriad of roles for the University of Tennessee System for over 20 years.
 He worked at UT’s campuses in Knoxville, Martin and Memphis before taking his current role.
 Carver was Interim Vice Chancellor for Development and Alumni Affairs at the UT Health Science Center in Memphis, Assistant Vice Chancellor for Development at UT Martin, Director of Development and Alumni Affairs for the College of Law and Program Director for the Office of Student Activities.
 Carver earned his bachelor’s degree in sociology at the University of Memphis, his master’s in college student personnel and educational leadership at UT Knoxville and his doctorate in educational leadership at UT Knoxville.
 His dissertation was entitled “A Study of Presidential Derailment in Public Research Universities.”
 Carver and his wife, Hollianne, are the proud parents of three children: a daughter, Carson, and two sons, Jack Thomas and Britton.